banubot/hasenpfeffer-heist/README.md

 ### To Do
 game rooms must be unique
-player name not coming in actions grey out actions when it not your turn highlight in green shadow plyer whos turn it is actions pointer looks like link
+grey out actions when it not your turn highlight in green shadow plyer whos turn it is actions pointer looks like link chat not left align for long text